zeldi/zeldi.github.io/_posts/2016-8-18-Searching-Cassandra.md

 date: 2016-5-23
 ---

-This is a note on the challenge of learning Apache Cassandra.
+This is a simple note on the challenges of learning Apache Cassandra.

-I personally search every single things about Cassandra by using Goole, apparently, sometime the results from google search does not give accurate answer for my cassandra related question.
-It is because progression in its development.
+I personally search every single things about Cassandra by using Google.
+Apparently, sometime the results from google search does not give accurate answers for my cassandra related questions.
+It is because of the progression in its development.
 Since its first release, Apache Cassandra has changed a lot in a short period of time, going from the thrift API to CQL 2 to CQL 3.
+Many API, features have been added.
+At the same time many features have also been added to the current development.

 So if you run a Google search it’s very easy to end up reading about things that are already obselete and not current best practices, like super columns, the thrift api, cassandra-cli, etc. There are still a lot of blog posts and documentation out there using the old APIs,